cedbossneo/mowgli-docker/README.md

 git clone https://github.com/cedbossneo/mowgli-docker
 ```

+Edit the .env file to set your MOWER_IP to the ip of the mower AND the ROS_IP to the ip of the ros machine

 The script suppose that your mowgli device is on /dev/mowgli and your gps on /dev/gps

 WARNING: You must have the same mower_config on both pi and remote computer